 We took our bags outside, and worked to shuck and de-silk

-And then I brought it inside, and laid it on a towel next to the sink for the step 2 in our process.
-It was about this moment when my brain started screaming, “WHAT HAVE YOU DONE?!?!?!” hahahha I texted Sara for support, and she said, “a lot of work now to enjoy corn throughout the year.
+I then brought the ears inside and laid them on a towel next to the sink for step 2 in our process.
+It was about this moment when my brain started screaming, “WHAT HAVE YOU DONE?!?!?!”
+I texted Sara for support, and she said, “a lot of work now to enjoy corn throughout the year.
 Welcome to preserving food :)”

 I used a measuring cup as a scooper, and filled my quart-sized freezer bags.